Kupe Leadership Scholarship

 - Grace Leehan; Bachelor of Music (Honours); Sponsored by Richard Sorrenson and Helen Sword; Mentored by Jess Hindin

-- Helena Crengle; Postgraduate Diploma in Secondary Teaching; Sponsored by the Ralph and Eve Seelye Trust; Mentored by Pat Snedden MNZM
+- Helena Crengle; Graduate Diploma in Teaching (Secondary); Sponsored by the Ralph and Eve Seelye Trust; Mentored by Pat Snedden MNZM

 - Jarvis Dams; Master of Information Technology; Sponsored by Stuart Feigin, Mentored by Elisabeth Vaneveld MNZM